incubyte/incubyte.github.io/content/blog/monkey-patch.md

 #### When does one think of using it
 Usually when the programmer wants to fix the bug quickly.
 1. When the gem or library that is being used has a bug and before a patch-fix from the library if one wants to fix it in their code base.
-2. When certain method you expect the library to contain is missing one can monkey patch the method.
+2. When certain method you expect the library to contain is missing, one can monkey patch the method.

 #### Side Effects